 © Copyright Daniel Raphael 2018 USA.

-Reproduction is authorized when © Copyright is intact.
+Reproduction is authorized when © Copyright is intact. daniel.raphaelphd@gmail.com Moral and Ethical Decision-Logic of the Seven Organic and Universal Human Values

-daniel.raphaelphd@gmail.com

-9 Conclusions
+Conclusions

-After having worked with the seven values for the last 12 years, I continue to be in humble awe of the balance of values and ethics that that contribute to our species' survival, and our personal, social, and spiritual development.
-The very roots of our species' creativity are grounded in our capability to grow into the infinite potential of our mind - with the capability to choose good options for living, kind words to share with others, and decisions thoughtfully formed to guide our children to grow into their potential as Children of God.
+After having worked with the seven values for the last 12 years, I continue to be in humble awe of the balance of the values and the ethics that develop from those values.
+The very roots of our species are grounded in our capability to grow into the infinite potential of our mind - with the capability to choose good options for living, kind words to share with others, and decisions thoughtfully formed to guide our children to grow into their potential.